 Niki Lauda and James Hunt

-Losing the drive after 1976 Formula 1 season
+Losing a motivation after the 1976 Formula 1 season

 After finishing on top in the 1976 season, James Hunt started losing motivation after a wild season which just couldn't be repeated.
-In 1977 and 1978, James Hunt finished in 5th and 13th, and in 1979 he signed for Wolf Racing, but with no success.
-At the 1978 Monza Grand Prix, Hunt was involved, albeit not guilty in Ronnie Peterson's fatal accident at the very start of the race.
+In 1977 and 1978, James Hunt finished in 5th and 13th place with McLaren.
+In the 1978 Italian Grand Prix at Monza, Hunt was involved, albeit not guilty in Ronnie Peterson's fatal accident at the very start of the race.

 Video - James Hunt wins 1976 F1 title